by Jack Norris, RD • Last updated March 2011

 In both Japan and China, non-fermented foods provide approximately half of the total soy intake.
 In Shanghai, nearly all soy is non-fermented.

 Summary: The vast majority of the evidence is that soy is either neutral or protective against breast cancer, including for women previously diagnosed with estrogen receptor positive breast cancer (tumors stimulated by estrogen contact).
 This evidence is mostly limited to amounts of two servings per day or less.

-In her article, The Bottom Line on Soy and Breast Cancer Risk (2012), Marji McCullough, ScD, RD of the American Cancer Society says:
+In their article, Soy and Cancer Risk: Our Expert’s Advice, the American Cancer Society says: